aantron/promise/README.md

 The JS function [`Promise.resolve`][Promise.resolve] has a special case, which is triggered when you try to resolve a promise with another, nested promise.
-Unfortunately, this special case makes it impossible to assign `Promise.resolve` a consistent type in Reason (and most type systems).
+Unfortunately, this special case makes it impossible to assign `Promise.resolve` a consistent type in ReScript (and most type systems).

 Here are the details.
 The code will use [`Js.Promise.resolve`][Js.Promise.resolve], BuckleScript's direct binding to